kigster/datadog-statsd-schema/README.md

   )
 ```

 As you can see, the API is identical to that of `Datadog::Statsd`.
-The main difference is that, if you provide a schema argument, then the metric `marathon.started` must be pre-declared using the schema DSL language.
+The main difference is that, if you provide a schema argument, then the metric `marathon.started.total` must be pre-declared using the schema DSL language.
 In addition, metric type ("count"), and all of the tags and their possible values must be predeclared in the schema.
 Schema does support opening up a tag to any number of values, but that is not recommended.

 So let's look at a more elaborate use-case.